 There is no absolute blueprint for running a Track & Field practice session.
 Different coaches will have different philosophies and different ways of achieving their goals during practice.
 But the first goal of any practice regimen must be to keep your athletes healthy.

-That means stretching and warming up before every practice session.
+- Every practice session must begin with stretching and warming-up exercises.
 A proper warm-up routine can help prevent muscle pulls and other injuries, while raising the body’s core temperature, which is necessary for peak performance.
 Your athletes should never skip their warm-ups, even prior to less-physically intense, technique-based sessions, if for nothing else, then to get in the habit of warming up properly.

 - Many of your practice sessions will be physically intense, whether they involve running, weight lifting or flexibility drills.
 Hard work is essential to success, but coaches must be sure not to overwork their athletes to the point where the risk of injury exceeds the benefits gained by the workout.
 If in doubt, err on the side of caution and ease up on the workout.
 Far better for an athlete to be 100 percent healthy and 80 percent in shape, than vice versa.
 Because an athlete who is 80 percent healthy can’t compete effectively, even if he or she is in perfect aerobic condition.